tylim88/Efficient-Typescript-Mororepo/README.md

 4. There are three TS config files in the root directory:

-    i. `tsconfig.base.json`: responsible for basic configuration and does not participate in any compilation.
+    - `tsconfig.base.json`: responsible for basic configuration and does not participate in any compilation.
 It is extended by the root directory and most projects.

-    ii. `tsconfig.json`: extends `tsconfig.base.json` and is responsible for files in the root directory (does not include subdirectories).
+    - `tsconfig.json`: extends `tsconfig.base.json` and is responsible for files in the root directory (does not include subdirectories).
 It compiles but does not emit.

-    iii. `tsconfig.cypress.json`: extends `tsconfig.base.json` and is used by Cypress projects.
+    - `tsconfig.cypress.json`: extends `tsconfig.base.json` and is used by Cypress projects.
 Unlike other projects that directly extend `tsconfig.base.json`, Cypress TS config requires additional refactoring due to conflicts with the types of the more widely used Vitest.

-### Common Settings
+### Common configs

-Common settings are added as much as possible and as close to the root as possible, even if they are not applicable to all projects.
+Common configs are added as much as possible and as close to the root as possible, even if they are not applicable to all projects.
 For example, assuming the base TS configuration includes the following:

 ```json
 {